Khrebtova/react-testing-start/README.md

 Jest is recommended by Testing Library. and it comes with create-react-app.
 `npm test` runs an npm script that runs Jest in watch mode( watches for changes since last commit)

+# How jest works

+`test(test('renders learn react link', () => {})`
+Test - global method with 2 arguments:
+1. string description
+2. test function , anonymous

+Test fails if any error is thrown when running the function. assertions trow errors when expectation fails

+No errors- test pass
+- empty test -passes

+# TTD test driven development
+1. write shell function
+2. write test
+3. write code
+-part of the coding process from the beginning
+-more efficient - re-run test for free after changes , no need to open app